dCache/dcache-book2/config-chimera.md

 IDs
 ===

-Each file in CHIMERA has a unique 18 byte long ID.
+Each file in Chimera has a unique 18 byte long ID.
 It is referred to as ChimeraID or as pnfsID.
 This is comparable to the inode number in other filesystems.
-The ID used for a file will never be reused, even if the file is deleted.
-DCACHE uses the ID for all internal references to a file.
+The ID used for a file will never be reused, even if the file is deleted. dCache uses the ID for all internal references to a file.

+Example:

-The ID of the file `example.org/data/examplefile` can be obtained by reading the command-file `.(id)(examplefile)` in the directory of the file.
+The ID of the file ** example.org/data/examplefile** can be obtained by reading the command-file ** .(id)(examplefile)** in the directory of the file.

-    PROMPT-USER cat /example.org/data/'.(id)(examplefile)'
+     [user] $ cat /example.org/data/'.(id)(examplefile)'
      0000917F4A82369F4BA98E38DBC5687A031D

-A file in CHIMERA can be referred to by the ID for most operations.
+A file in Chimera can be referred to by the ID for most operations.

+Example:

 The name of a file can be obtained from the ID with the command `nameof` as follows:

-    PROMPT-USER cd /example.org/data/
+    [user] $ cd /example.org/data/
-    PROMPT-USER cat '.(nameof)(0000917F4A82369F4BA98E38DBC5687A031D)'
+    [user] $ cat '.(nameof)(0000917F4A82369F4BA98E38DBC5687A031D)'
     examplefile

 And the ID of the directory it resides in is obtained by:

-    PROMPT-USER cat '.(parent)(0000917F4A82369F4BA98E38DBC5687A031D)'
+    [user] $ cat '.(parent)(0000917F4A82369F4BA98E38DBC5687A031D)'
     0000595ABA40B31A469C87754CD79E0C08F2

 This way, the complete path of a file may be obtained starting from the ID.

-Directory Tags
+DIRECTORY TAGS
 ==============

-In the CHIMERA namespace, each directory can have a number of tags.
-These directory tags may be used within DCACHE to control the file placement policy in the pools (see [???][2]).
-They might also be used by a [tertiary storage system] for similar purposes (e.g. controlling the set of tapes used for the files in the directory).
+In the Chimera namespace, each directory can have a number of tags.
+These directory tags may be used within dCache to control the file placement policy in the pools (see the section called “The Pool Selection Mechanism”).
+They might also be used by a tertiary storage system for similar purposes (e.g. controlling the set of tapes used for the files in the directory).

-> **Note**
+> **NOTE**
 >
 > Directory tags are not needed to control the behaviour of DCACHE.
 DCACHE works well without directory tags.